 Contextual Safeguarding is an approach to understanding, and responding to, children's experiences of significant harm beyond their families.
-Extra-familial harm is linked to contextual safeguarding; these concepts refer to harm that occur outside of the family system, often during the adolescent years.
-It recognises that the different relationships that children form in their neighbourhoods, schools and online can feature violence and abuse.
-Parents and carers may have little influence over these contexts, and children's experiences of extra-familial abuse can undermine parent/carer-children relationships.
+Extra-familial harm is linked to contextual safeguarding; these concepts refer to harm that occur outside of the family system, including harmful online content.